 Basso Extra Virgin Olive Oil has a balanced aroma and consistent, slightly peppery (nothing too crazy), taste.

 It’s slightly more on the peppery side, but it comes off as the “classic” olive oil taste that most of the time you’re looking for.

-A creamier alternative—and others agree with my assessment in the comments—is Filippo Berio Extra Virgin Olive Oil.
+A creamier alternative—and others have emailed me to let me know that they agree—is Filippo Berio Extra Virgin Olive Oil.